adjust/unity_sdk/README.md

 doesn't include the Android SDK Tools.
 There are more detailed instructions on how to download these in the readme file provided by Google, called `SDK Readme.txt`, which is placed in Android SDK folder.

-**Update**: In case you are having newer Android SDK version installed (9 and above), Google has changed the structure of the Google Play Services folders inside of the root SDK folder.
+**Update**: In case you are having newer Android SDK version installed, Google has changed the structure of the Google Play Services folders inside of the root SDK folder.
 Structure described above is changed and now it looks like this:

 ![][android_sdk_location_new]